ktsim01/RESTful-API/README.md

 # RESTful-API
 The goal of this project is to develop a simple REST API application that is backed by a database such as MySQL.
 This involves client-server environment where clients request for resources from the server managed with HTTP.
-Initially, I am going to start with a book management system.
-Endpoints include books and the users.
-Users will be able to get, create, update, and delete books which will be managed by the server.
+The API server will include the following endpoints:
+- 'GET /users' : Provides the list of all the users that are logged-in
+- 'GET /users/me' : Allows users to access their information once they are logged in
+- 'PUT /users/update/me' : Updates user's info
+- 'GET /user/logout/me' : Logs the user out while also keeping the information in the database
+- 'DELETE /user/me' : Deletes the user
+- 'POST /signup' : Allows users to sign up
+- 'POST /signin' : Authenticates the credentials and logs in
+- 'POST /createPost' : Creates a post
+- 'GET /listPost': Lists all posts posted by all users
+- 'GET /readPost/:id' : Get a single post with a specific id
+- 'GET /post/me' : Lists all posts belonging to the current user

+We are going to use JWT and auth middleware to handle all the authentication process of the users.

 In order to build a stable API, a concurrent strategy will be employed to handle large scale requests or updates using many of the built-in features in Golang.
 Postman or other HTTP client will be used to test the server.
-Once the server works, I will try to get it working locally in Docker.
+Once the server works, we will try to get it working locally in Docker.